arparaschiv/solar-coronal-inversion/docs/source/outputs.rst

 	11 **CLEDB_INVPROC** output products.
 These are described :ref:`here <invout-label>`\ .

 * **issuemask**
-	Records any issues that arise in processing for each voxel (to be implemented).
+	Records any issues that arise in processing for each pixel (to be implemented).
 The issuemask will be updated by both modules.

 .. note::
 	The global process followed to produce these outputs is sketched in :ref:`module_flow-label`.